mainio/dippen/README.md

   has a style attribute with `text-decoration: underline` defined on it.
 - Bugfix for formatting the video `<iframe>` elements correctly through `quill.getSemanticHTML()`.
+- Bugfix for converting the non-breaking spaces with `quill.getSemanticHTML()` as normal spaces (otherwise all spaces are represented as `&nbsp`).

 The Decidim maintenance version can be found from: